rjs-codeworks/GAM-gen-graphical/README.md

 GAM-GEN DOES NOT YET WORK.
 DO NOT REPORT ISSUES OF IT NOT WOKRING.

 To run:
-1. Download .zip of this repository.
+1. Download the "GAM-gen [version] source.zip" of the latest release
 2. Extract the .zip
 3. Open command prompt/terminal
 4. Navigate to the folder
 5. Execute this command: node main.js